-Well-versed by reading so many mystery novels, Rev. Longacre begins an investigation that leads his church members - and yours! - to unveil the culprit who has made good use of the covered-dish supper.
+Well-versed by reading so many mystery novels, Rev. Longacre begins an investigation that leads his church members - and your audience! - to reveal the culprit.

 (A complete description of clues for the audience to find is included at the end of the script.)